What is Human Risk Management in cybersecurity?

 In addition to measurably reducing risk, HRMs provide numerous benefits to business and security functions, including culture building, business continuity, C-suite reporting, GRC, and cyber insurance.

-Powered by advanced capabilities such as AI, Human Risk Management Platforms keep organizations more secure against both today’s and tomorrow’s threats.
+Human Risk Management Platforms keep organizations more secure against both today’s and tomorrow’s threats.
 They provide more bang for buck, with AI-enabled automation getting more impactful results while requiring fewer resources to operate.

 10 key elements and advantages of HRM include: